GithinjiKelvin/Phase-1-week2-codeChallenge/Readme.md

 ## Description
 Demonstrating the skills to create functions

-## Solution 1
-creating a function that
-Swaps letters from uppercase to lower case and viceversa

-## solution 2
-creating a function that generates numbers within a certain range

 ## Installation
 You use git clone to push your code on GitHub